What is Microgeneration and the Microgeneration Scheme?

 Energia has developed payment arrangements for customers with microgeneration and are working hard to deliver these payments.

 I am not an Energia customer, can I still avail of the Microgeneration Scheme?

 At the moment, only Energia customers who are in contract with us and are eligible for the CEG can participate in the scheme with Energia.
 For the CEG, a customer’s export and import of electricity must be from the same supplier initially.
 Sign up to Energia to avail of the scheme.

 Am I eligible for the Microgeneration Scheme and the Clean Export Guarantee payment?

-Energia customers who own a microgenerator such as solar PV, micro-wind, micro-hydro, or renewable micro-CHP are eligible for this scheme.
-You must have an export grid connection, which is typically organised by the installer on installation or can be organised through ESB Networks.
+Energia customers who own a microgenerator such as solar PV are eligible for this scheme.
+You must have an export grid connection, this is typically organized by the installer on installation or can be organised through ESB Networks.

-Customer will also need to notify ESB Networks of their microgeneration install so they can start recording your export to the grid.
-This is done by completing a NC6 form, this would have been completed by your technician at time of installation.
+To begin getting payment for your export energy customers will need to notify ESB Networks of their microgeneration install so they can start recording your export to the grid.
+This is done by completing an NC6 form, this would have been completed by your technician at the time of installation.